KKFR: Move to 98.3 FM

 On May 8, 2006, Emmis sold KKFR to Bonneville International, which, in turn, announced that KKFR would become the news station for the market as KTAR-FM; KTAR (620 AM) would absorb the sports assets of KMVP.
 On July 12, Emmis sold the KKFR intellectual property to Riviera Broadcast Group, which already owned KEDJ, for use on another radio station.
 That station was KKLD (98.3 FM); originally licensed to Prescott Valley, it changed its city of license to Mayer and adopted the KKFR call letters on September 1, 2006.

 On June 22, 2007, KKFR picked up an unlikely competitor when KZON dropped its talk radio format for rhythmic contemporary as "101.5 JAMZ".
 When KZON made the flip, it aired attack liners towards KKFR such as "The Power's Out", "Where Hip-Hop USED to live", and "100,000 watts of 'Static-Free' Jamz!"
 However, in a statement made to The Arizona Republic, KKFR's then-program director Bruce St. James, who joined KZON as its new PD in January 2010, said, "What are they going to do?
 Play more Hip Hop than us?
 Really, I think we'll be ok."

 On December 1, 2008, KKFR dropped its slogan "Where Hip Hop Lives" in favor of "The Valley's #1 Hit Music Station" but retained its rhythmic direction.
 Ironically, KZON adopted the latter slogan in November, a month before KKFR changed theirs.
 This move gave Phoenix two radio stations with the same format and slogan; KKFR decided to drop the slogan after nearly a year.
 A similar scenario occurred between rivaling top 40 stations KZZP and KMVA.

 On December 4, 2015, KKFR rebranded as "Power 98.3 & 101.9" after adding a simulcast on translator K270BZ (101.9 FM) in Phoenix.
 This changed to "Power 98.3 & 96.1" on March 6, 2017, when the station began simulcasting on translator K241BQ (96.1 FM) in Fort McDowell and shut down K270BZ.

+On September 1, 2023, KKFR began playing frequent Drake music, and rebranded as “Drake 98.3 & 96.1” to coincide with the It's All a Blur Tour with no other notable changes.
+KKFR returned to the “Power” branding on September 7.

+On April 28, 2024, KKFR began stunting, running a random assortment of departure-themed songs and promoting a "new sound" to debut at Noon the following day.
+At the promised time, the station relaunched with a rhythmic hot AC format, shifting the already rhythmic-based format to include more R&B and classic hip hop music, while retaining the “Power” branding; the first song under the relaunched format was "Return of the Mack" by Mark Morrison.